kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/hub_spoke.md

     wants-my-mcm: 'true'  # Selects ManagedCluster objects
 ```

-If build or signing instructions are present under `.spec.moduleSpec`, those jobs are run on the Hub cluster in the
+If build or signing instructions are present under `.spec.moduleSpec`, those pods are run on the Hub cluster in the
 operator's namespace.
 When the `.spec.selector` matches one or more `ManagedCluster` resources, then KMM-Hub creates a `ManifestWork` resource
 in the corresponding namespace(s).